right arrow Back

 Effectively handling late invoicing from your customers

 Being able to effectively chase outstanding invoices is extremely important.
-Late invoices put negative cash flow pressure on businesses, meaning you have to find money from elsewhere in order to cover running costs.
+Late invoices put negative cash flow pressure on businesses, meaning the accounts payable department must find money from elsewhere in order to cover running costs.

 For businesses that run on tight margins and don’t have large bank balances, this can be a precarious situation to be in.